shan0072/odin-recipes/README.md

 # odin-recipes
-    This is a recipe website as a part of the Odin project
+    This is a recipe website as a part of the Odin project.
+I dont have a full description of the output of this effort yet; however, I expect it to look like a rather crude version of the many recipe sites out there, albeit without all of the advertising that is so common these days.
+Interfacing with GitHub and making saves via git will hopefully also become a bit more straightforward and intuitive.
+My first commit to GIT for this and ohter files within the recipe project is commencing on 04.07.2023.